Golden serpent guardian of Ukhu Pacha, the Lower World of healing

 Recognition Signal

-You carry things that are not entirely personal – and some part of you has always known resolving them is not just for you
+You carry things that are not entirely personal – and some part of you has always known that resolving them is not just for you

 Journey Work in Ordinary Life